pkalab/DiscordBot/README.md

 ![github-small](https://user-images.githubusercontent.com/57189190/123517951-c9c96680-d671-11eb-802a-3bc4d1d71596.png)

-1. /help – will help to navigate
+1./help – will help to navigate\
-2. /validators_test – will make a call to BLZ testnet and GET number of active validators 3./latest_block_hash – will make a call to BLZ testnet and GET latest block hash 4./block_height_test – will make a call to BLZ testnet and GET block height 5./price_to_usd – will make a call to Coingecko web site and get BLZ price in USD 6./block_height – will make a call to BLZ mainnet and GET block height
+2./validators_test – will make a call to BLZ testnet and GET number of active validators\
+3./latest_block_hash – will make a call to BLZ testnet and GET latest block hash\
+4./block_height_test – will make a call to BLZ testnet and GET block height\ 5./price_to_usd – will make a call to Coingecko web site and get BLZ price in USD\
+6./block_height – will make a call to BLZ mainnet and GET block height\
-7. /validators – will make a call to BLZ mainnet and GET number of active validators 8./block_hash – will make a call to BLZ mainnet and GET latest block hash
+7./validators – will make a call to BLZ mainnet and GET number of active validators\
+8./block_hash – will make a call to BLZ mainnet and GET latest block hash\
-9. /block_time_last – will make a call to BLZ mainnet and GET last block time
+9./block_time_last – will make a call to BLZ mainnet and GET last block time\

 ## TESTING DISCORD BOT